MediaBrowser/plugin.video.emby/README.md

 **Known Issues:**
 - **Plex Music:** You must have a static IP address for your Plex media server if you plan to use Plex Music features.
 This is due to the way Kodi works and cannot be helped.
+- **Plex Music:** Kodi tries to scan every(!) single Plex song on startup.
+This leads to errors in the Kodi log file and potentially even crashes.
+(Plex puts each song in a "dedicated folder", e.g. 'http://192.168.1.1:32400/library/parts/749450/'.
+Kodi unsuccessfully tries to scan these folders)
+- **Plex Music:** Plex Music for direct paths does not work yet.
 - **Plex updates:** PlexKodiConnect continuously polls the Plex Media Server for changes.
 If something on the PMS has changed, this change is synced to Kodi.
 Hence if you rescan your entire library, a long PlexKodiConnect re-sync is triggered.
 - **Direct Paths:** If you use direct paths, your sync will be slower
 - **Video Nodes**: some nodes, e.g. "On Deck", are customized/hacked.
 Hence no access to movie metadata is possible, because Kodi does not know it's a library item